Ryu-Dragon-Knight/Dragon-Knight/README.md

 How does it work?
 ------------------
-We wrote a ryu application and control app manager directly, the code is very simple.
+We wrote a ryu application and control app manager directly.
 ![How does it work][3]